daria-glebova/data-analysis-bootcamp/README.md

 *Data:* data is available for users acquired during advertising campaigns from May 1 to October 27, 2019 for the Procrastinate Pro+ entertainment app.
 Despite huge investments in advertising, the company has been losing money for the past few months.

-*The purpose:* to understand the reasons for the company's losses and help it to become profitable.
+🎯*The purpose:* to understand the reasons for the company's losses and help it to become profitable.

 *Tasks:*